Natural Childbirth Linked to Stronger Baby Bonding Than C-Sections

 Just to be extra scientific I think they should first surgically remove the uterus before delivery and inject it with various synthetic hormones and hormonal blocks to measure the effect.
 Do the same to the woman’s head.
 Then place head and uterus in a jar and see how they interact.

 They always manage to reverse the meaning of such findings.
 It’s never “standard medical practice hurts babies” but rather “medicine has made a new ultra-scientific discovery that improves the health of babies”.
-Or more accurately: “medicine has discovered that babies would be better off if their mothers had never heard of medicine.”
+Or more accurately: “medicine has discovered that most babies would be better off if their mothers had never heard of medicine.”

 Here’s a case in point: